jon-jacky/PyModel/samples/StackResult/README.md

 View the generated graphics files in a browser.
 They are similar to the *Stack* sample.

+- compare *Stack3FSM.svg* to *StackFSM.svg* to see the effect of limiting exploration with a *StateFilter*, compared to the *pmt -m* option.

 This sample does not include a stepper.